jordanfndz/Creer-un-site-avec-HTML-CSS-et-Bootstrap/readme.md

 Added missing label to Newsletter form-group

-Added Clarity uin header from Microsoft Bing Webmaster Tool:
+Added Clarity in header from Microsoft Bing Webmaster Tool: